fungyee-charlie/pair-generator/README.md

 It's easy to figure out manually when the team size is small, but when the team getting bigger, it's hard to make a perfect schedule.
 So this project is to help you make a pair plan automatically even with a big team size.
 ## How to use
-In the `Solution.class`, replace the team member's name.
+In the `PairGenerator.class`, replace the team member's name.
 If you want to add more member, just put them into the set `teamMembers` then run the application, you can see the result printed in the console.